hkchengrex/pysc2/README.md

 and

 `python -m pysc2.bin.agent --map CollectMineralShards --agent pysc2.agents.raw_agent.CollectMineralShards`

+Also, we have written an infinite drone building script in Simple64 to give users a better idea on how to use this fork:

+`python -m pysc2.bin.agent --map Simple64 --agent pysc2.agents.raw_agent.BuildDrone --agent_race zerg`

 ## What we have changed
 1. The observation data type has been changed to `np.int64`.
 This is a bug in the original pysc2, see issue [#240](https://github.com/deepmind/pysc2/issues/240) in the original repo.